-- (1) In Fall/Winter students have ten class days following the commencement of that term's classes in which to make changes to their registration without penalty.
+- In Fall/Winter students have ten class days following the commencement of that term's classes in which to make changes to their registration without penalty.
 Courses dropped during this period are deleted entirely from a student's record.
 Course withdrawals following this period and up to the last day for withdrawing from courses for that term result in a grade of W (withdrew) being recorded on the student's record.
-Grades of W are not included in the calculation of the Grade Point Average. - (2) Students may not officially withdraw from a course after the Withdrawal Deadline.
-All students registered in a course after the Withdrawal Deadline will be assigned a final grade by the instructor based on course work completed. - (3) Credit/No Credit courses which are dropped following the deadline for the last day for withdrawing from courses for that term result in a grade of NC (fail) being assigned for the course(s) by the student's Faculty.
-Grades of NC are not included in the calculation of GPA. - (4) When a student withdraws from one or more courses after the first week of classes, fees will be reassessed on a per course basis according to the regulations noted in §22.2.9 of this Calendar.
-Students who register and then cease to attend, or never attend, without submitting an approved Withdrawal Form will not be eligible for any refund of fees nor will they be exempt from paying assessed fees that are unpaid. - (5) §11 (Academic Schedule) of this Calendar contains the specific dates for the change of registration and course withdrawal dates noted above.
+Grades of W are not included in the calculation of the Grade Point Average. - Students may not officially withdraw from a course after the Withdrawal Deadline.
+All students registered in a course after the Withdrawal Deadline will be assigned a final grade by the instructor based on course work completed. - Credit/No Credit courses which are dropped following the deadline for the last day for withdrawing from courses for that term result in a grade of NC (fail) being assigned for the course(s) by the student's Faculty.
+Grades of NC are not included in the calculation of GPA. - a.
+When a student withdraws from one or more courses after the first week of classes, fees will be reassessed on a per course basis according to the regulations noted in Refunds and Withdrawals of this Calendar.
+Students who register and then cease to attend, or never attend, without submitting an approved Withdrawal Form will not be eligible for any refund of fees nor will they be exempt from paying assessed fees that are unpaid. - b.
+Academic Schedule of this Calendar contains the specific dates for the change of registration and course withdrawal dates noted above.

-23.9.4 Access to Student Information
+Access to Student Information

-Access by the Student: A student shall have access to records maintained by any University Unit which bears the student name or other personal
+Access by the Student: A student shall have access to records maintained by any University Unit which bears the student name or other personal identifier in accordance with the policies and protocols of the University or as provided for by the Alberta Freedom of Information and Protection of Privacy Act.

-- Access by University of Alberta Employees: Employees may access only that personal information in students' records if access to the information is necessary to fulfill their employment duties. - (3) Access by Others:
+Access by University of Alberta Employees: Employees may access only that personal information in students' records if access to the information is necessary to fulfill their employment duties.

+Access by Others:

-- a.
-Except as noted in §23.9.4(3)b. below, personal information will not be disclosed to others without the express consent of the student unless in accordance with the provisions of the Alberta Freedom of Information and Protection of Privacy Act or an Information Sharing agreement or Research agreement or Common Program or Service Agreement of the University. - b.
+Except as noted below, personal information will not be disclosed to others without the express consent of the student unless in accordance with the provisions of the Alberta Freedom of Information and Protection of Privacy Act or an Information Sharing agreement or Research agreement or Common Program or Service Agreement of the University.

 In accordance to the Freedom of Information and Protection of Privacy Act, the University can confirm to a third party that a student is registered in a program at the University unless the student has requested in writing that this information not be disclosed.
 The University can also disclose to an inquiry information that has been made publicly available such as name, date of convocation, and degree, diploma or certificate awarded unless the student has requested that this information not be disclosed.

-23.9.5 Records of Disciplinary Action
+Records of Disciplinary Action